Afif13/CSS-Tip/content/fancy-title-divider/index.md

 ---
 layout: layouts/post.njk
-title: A fancy title divider I
+title: A fancy title divider
 description: Use background and border-image to create a fancy title divider
 date: 2022-08-25
 tags: posts